 St Mary the Virgin

-The PCC has also decided to re-open the Church during daylight hours, so if you wish to enter for quite reflection please feel free to do so and you no longer have to book.
-We only ask that you clean the area you have used (suitable products are made available for your use) and to wear a mask if others are also in the Church.
+The Church is once again open during daylight hours, so if you wish to enter for quite reflection please feel free to do so, we only ask that you clean the area you have used (suitable products are made available for your use).

-In these times of isolation, if you feel the need to talk to someone, please do call Rev. Chris on 01403 432813, he would love to speak with you.
+While we are coming out of isolation we all understand that this is still a time of concern and Covid has not gone away, so if you feel the need to talk to someone, please do call Rev. Chris on 01403 432813, he would love to speak with you.

 St. Mary the Virgin in Shipley, West Sussex is a friendly and very active Church with lots going on all through the year.
 We are proud of our heritage, being a 12th Century Church we have a lot! but we are not stuck in the past.
 We have a range of services including Holy Communion, Family Services and Matins and a growing congregation across all age ranges.
 We have active senior and junior choirs, flower arranging teams, world class bell ringers and our Sunday school meets on the first Sunday of each month.
 Come and join us, you will be most welcome.